oli-lang/oli-js/README.md

 which implements the latest [language specification][oli-docs]

-Oli.js provides a general parsing infraestructure to be consumed from other applications that uses Oli sintax for specific purposes, like parsing own DSL
+Oli.js provides a general parsing infraestructure to be consumed from other applications that uses the Oli sintax for specific purposes, like parsing own DSL

 It provides a rich featured [programmatic API](#api)